In Installing basic software, we show you what tools you need to do simple web development, and how to install them properly.

 That looks like a scary list, but fortunately you can get started in web development without knowing anything about most of these.
 In this article we'll just set you up with a bare minimum — a text editor and some modern web browsers.

 Installing a text editor

 For web development, you can probably do better than Notepad or TextEdit.
 We recommend starting out with Brackets, which is a free editor that offers live previews and code hints.

 Installing modern web browsers

 For now, we'll just install a couple of desktop web browsers to test our code in.
 Choose your operating system below and click the relevant links to download installers for your favorite browsers:

 - Linux: Firefox, Chrome, Opera.

-- Windows: Firefox, Chrome, Opera, Internet Explorer, Microsoft Edge (Edge comes with Windows 10 by default; If you have Windows 8 or above, you can install IE 10 or later; otherwise, you should install an alternative browser)
+- Windows: Firefox, Chrome, Opera, Internet Explorer, Microsoft Edge (Windows 10 comes with Edge by default; if you have Windows 7 or above, you can install Internet Explorer 11; otherwise, you should install an alternative browser)

 Before going on, you should install at least two of these browsers and have them ready for testing.